magiskaa/python-trading-bot/README.md

 # Project Title

 A cryptocurrency trading bot using technical indicators to trade on Binance futures market.
-Now is used to optimize trading strategy.

 ## Table of Contents